WHIM

 Application Overview

-Whim is a comprehensive desktop and mobile ecosystem built in Python (Tkinter) that unifies voice recording, AI-powered conversation, messaging, IoT automation, screen sharing, and document editing into a single dark-themed application.
-It runs on Linux (CARRARA Mint) and connects to Samsung Android devices via a reverse SSH tunnel through a public VPS, LAN, or USB/ADB.
+Whim is a three-tier local-first ecosystem — desktop terminal, mobile companion, and vehicle dashboard — built in Python that unifies AI chat, voice cloning, geofence tracking, weather radar, HAM/APRS monitoring, IoT automation, messaging, screen sharing, and document editing into a single dark-themed platform.
+It runs on Linux (CARRARA Mint), Windows 11, and macOS, connecting to Android devices and vehicle displays via reverse SSH tunnel, Tailscale mesh VPN, LAN, or USB/ADB.
+No cloud APIs.
+No telemetry. ~2 MB of code.

 Whim Desktop — Sessions Tab